The Rules, Etiquette, and Ethics of Birding (Hint: Don’t Be A Jerk!)

 This simple rule applies to everything you may encounter on the trail.

 - The environment.

-Seriously, just don’t be an asshole and you probably won’t have any problems!
+Seriously, just don’t be a jerk and you probably won’t have any problems!

 #2: Don’t Forget Rule #1

 I’m sorry.
 I couldn’t resist paying homage to one of my favorite movies of all time (Fight Club).

 But seriously, don’t be a jerk!
 It’s simple!

 Below is the movie clip I am referencing from Fight Club…..